 Education programs are funded by the Quest for Truth Foundation, and supported by the Friends of Columbia River Maritime Museum.

 Bring the Museum to your classroom with a Museum-in-a-Trunk.
 Each trunk is filled with objects providing students a hands-on experience that assists them in making connections with the past.
 Trunks come with a teacher’s guide.
 All trunks are loaned for a one-month period.
 Prepayment is required.
 To reserve a Museum-in-a-Trunk, please contact the education specialist.

 The Lighthouses trunk is a thematic approach to studying these important aids to navigation.
 Your students will learn more about lighthouses through a variety of lesson plans.
 Read stories, both humorous and dramatic, about family life at a lighthouse during the early 1900s.
 Hands-on activities include learning about light, weather, electricity, simple machines, geography and history.
 Materials include replicas, uniform, experiments, videos and books.

-Available February through June.
 FREE.
 This trunk's fee is funded by the Oregon Chapter of the U.S. Lighthouse Society.

 $25 loan fee.

 Plan your field trip visit free of charge.
 Come tour the Museum before your class arrives to best utilize our resources.
 Contact the volunteer coordinator to arrange a time to tour the facilities.
 Receive 10% off merchandise you purchase for your classroom in the Museum Store.

 If you teach in Clatsop, Columbia, Tillamook, Pacific, Wahkiakum County or the Kelso/Longview area, we provide free programs within your classroom.
 Contact the education specialist for available programs that come to your area.